stevebauman/translation/README.md

 You can now update the translation on the new record and it will be shown wherever `_t('Translate me!')` is called.

 You must provide you're own way of updating translations (controllers/views etc).

+##Commands

+####Scan

+The scan command accepts one argument (directory) and one option (locale).
+It will look through each file in the directory and add the translation in the database that has the format of:

+    _t('')
+    _t("")
+    Translation::translate('')
+    Translation::translate("")

+To perform the scan, use artisan like so:

+    php artisan translation:scan directory --locale="en"

+Specifying the directory is mandatory.

+For example, to scan your views directory, use:

+    php artisan translation:scan app/views

+If you specify a locale, it will add all the translations for the app locale, as well as the specified locale.

+For example if your default app locale was 'en', and you supply 'fr' to the locale option, it will generate the translation records for both locales.